If you’re not; your competitors probably are

-With the therapy industry, social proof is an especially powerful force because therapy itself revolves around trust, and getting potential clients to trust that you will look after their feelings, and possibly their deepest darkest secrets, can be tricky.
+Social proof is an especially powerful force for a therapy or healthcare practice, because the whole service is personal and revolves around trust.
+But getting potential clients to trust that you will look after their physical or emotional wellbeing can be tricky.

 And you can relate, right?

 Letting anybody know about your weaknesses, and other details you hold inside of you can be very difficult, let alone a stranger.
 And in the case of physical therapy perhaps they need to undress…

 All you’re trying to do is help somebody with a technique you know works, and all the potential client is doing is searching for somebody trustworthy to help them.

 But there is still a gap between you both coming together, and that usually comes from them not having enough of a reason to trust you.

 Celebrity and expert endorsements have helped many therapies become more mainstream, but people still don’t want to spend their money on a practitioner who may or may not be the best in the area, which is exactly why reviews are so very important.